CyberDem0n/patroni/docs/replication_modes.rst

 By default Patroni sticks to a node that is declared as ``synchronous`` according to the ``pg_stat_replication`` even when there are other nodes ahead of it.
 It is done to minimize the number of changes of ``synchronous_standby_names``.
 To change this behavior one may use ``maximum_lag_on_syncnode`` parameter.
 It controls how much the replica can lag in to be allowed chosen as synchronous.

-Patroni utilize the max replica LSN if there is more than one standby, otherwise it will use leader's current wal LSN.
+Patroni utilizes the max replica LSN if there is more than one standby, otherwise it will use leader's current wal LSN.
 Default is ``-1``, and Patroni will not take action to swap synchronous unhealthy standby when the value is set to 0 or below.
 Please set the value high enough so Patroni won't swap synchrounous standbys fequently during high transaction volume.

 Synchronous mode implementation